manvocao0271/LLM-Assisted-Resume-Portfolio-Customizer/README.md

 - Run `--dry-run` during development to avoid spending tokens.
 - The script automatically loads `.env`, so keep that file out of version control.

+## Offline classifier testing

+When you don’t want to re-upload the same PDF each time, reuse the stored parser output and run the backend classifiers directly:

+1. Generate `labeled_resume.json` once via `python3 llm_label_resume.py resume.pdf --dry-run` (or reuse the existing fixture).
+2. Run `python backend/classifier_test.py` to see what both `job_type` and `resume_job_type` inference produce from that JSON.
+3. Pass a job description to the script for the job-type classifier using `--job-description "Senior Product Manager"` or `--job-description-file path/to/description.txt`.

+This keeps you local, deterministic, and fast so you can iterate on classification heuristics without calling the upload API or an LLM again.

 ## Frontend prototype

 `frontend/` contains a Vite + React dashboard that walks through upload → review → customization.
 Tailwind CSS powers the styling and Zustand holds client state.
+The draft and public preview routes now render the new `NeonPortfolioPreview` component, keeping the data flow the same but wrapping the experience in a dark, gradient-driven layout before publishing.
 To explore the demo locally:

 ```zsh
 cd frontend